 The maximum pet cage dimensions have recently increased.
 For animals traveling as checked baggage, carriers cannot be larger than 84 cm high, or around 2 feet.
 Cages should have hard, rigid sides, good ventilation, and absorbent flooring in the case of a bathroom emergency.
 Pet parents should also affix a label to the cage that contains the pet’s information and owner contact information.

 What is the Cost to fly Pets in Checked Baggage with Korean Air

 The cost to fly a pet as checked baggage on Korean Air will vary by the animal’s weight and the distance traveled.
-For flights between Asia and America, pet owners should expect to pay around $400.
-For flights to and from Brazil, the cost is around $350.
-For flights from Korea to Europe, the Middle East, Africa, and Oceana, costs are around $400, and within Korea, you should expect to pay around $200.
+Flights from Korea to the Americas, Europe, the Middle East, Africa, and Oceania will cost around $300.
+If your pet weighs over 32kg, or 70 lb, that fee could jump to $600.
+For domestic flights within Korea, you should expect to pay around between $25 and $50 depending on your pet’s weight.
+Make sure to check these restrictions carefully.
 For a full list of pet travel charges and calculations, consult the Korean Air pet travel charges webpage.